eXist-db/gulp-exist/README.md

 Formerly `binary_fallback`.
-NOTE: Binary documents can not be indexed and therefore are also not searchable by the eXistDB.
+NOTE: Binary documents can not be indexed and therefore are also not searchable by the eXist-db.
 This option is only useful for template files.

 Type: `boolean`
 Default: `false`